What is 3D Printing?

-Makerbot’s THINGIVERSE.COM: users can submit their 3D models to this database to make them available for free downloads.
-Since it is a Makerbot website, many of these objects print well on the Replicator.
+Makerbot's THINGIVERSE.COM: users can submit their 3D models to this database to make them available for free downloads.
+Many of these objects print well on the Ultimaker.

 shapeways.com is a searchable database of 3D model designs for purchase.
 Many of the 3D models on display on Shapeways require the precision of higher-end 3D printers, able to deal with overhangs and print materials other than plastic.